asallaram/cbb-archetypes/README.md

 ## Goals

-- Evaluate lineup performance through the idea of archetypes.
 - Identify high-performing and underperforming archetype combinations.
 - Offer predictive insights for in-game lineup decisions based on match-up.